-- 1. Locate the stellarium-0.9.0.dmg file in finder and double click on it, or open it using the disk copy program2. - 2.
-Have a browse of the readme file, and drag Stellarium to the Applications folder (or somewhere else if you prefer).
+- 1. Locate the stellarium-0.10.2.dmg file in finder and double click on it, or open it using the disk copy program. - 2.
+Have a browse of the readme file, and drag Stellarium to the Applications folder (or somewhere else if you prefer). - 3.
+Note that it is better to copy Stellarium out of the .dmg file to run it some users have reported problems when running directly from the .dmg file.